protoflex/parse-ez/README.md

 string or a double-quoted string or a plain-string that is followed by the specified separator `sep`.
 This is exactly the function that we need to read the field-value.
 The second argument provided to `sep-by` above uses the primitive parse function `chr` which succeeds only when the next character in the input matches its argument (`sep` parameter in this case).
-This function returns the field values as a vector.
+The _csv-1_ function returns the field values as a vector.

 The `sep-by` function actually takes a third, optional argument as record-separator function with the default value of a function that matches a newline.
 We didn't